lpTMD/lpTMD/README.md

 - 👋 Hi, I’m @lpTMD

 I have private repositories of code I've used for schoolwork.
-If you'd like to see them, please contact me.
+If you'd like to see them, please contact me on my socials.

 Here's projects I've collaborated on: